Coping With Holiday Stress: 11 Parenting Tips

 - Pace yourself (if possible).
 Adults and children rarely do well when they’re rushed.
 Kids detect the panicked demeanor of their parents, and parents then get irritable when their anxious kids act out.
 So, don’t do it all at once.
 If you can, spread out the errands and ask your family members to help with the chores and preparations.

 - Plan fun things.
 Shopping in crazed malls with a zillion people all fighting for the latest coveted toy or the same cup of coffee is rarely fun.
-Remember that you can also shop online, as well as enlist your family to help.
-Furthermore, some of the best movies come out around the holidays.
+Remember that you can also shop online – for both convenience and safety – and enlist other family members to help.
+Furthermore, some of the best new movies and video games come out leading up to the holidays.
 This is the time for incentives (read: gentle bribes).
-Your school-aged kid will be a lot more malleable if he gets a chance to laugh at a silly holiday flick or a seasonal puppet show.
-Local libraries arrange readings, schools have fairs—attend these activities with your kids.
+Your school-aged kid will be a lot more malleable if they can engage in a fun flick or digital game.
+Local libraries arrange readings, schools have events—attend these activities with your kids.
+Some may be virtual this year, but most kids are now used to virtual activities.
 It’ll make the necessary shopping more palatable for all of you.
-And, try to play with each other at home!
-Playing board games or cards, watching old home videos, doing a crafts project, cooking a cool dessert, or singing together (even if out of tune) are activities never forgotten.
-These memories can last forever, whereas toys and other presents might lose their value over time.
+And try to play with each other at home!
+Playing board games or cards, watching old home videos or slide shows, doing a crafts project, cooking a cool dessert, or singing or doing karaoke together (even if out of tune) are activities never forgotten.
+Memories can last forever, whereas toys and other presents might lose their value over time.

 - If times are tough, talk about it.
-The economy has gotten better, but the holidays still remind families that luxuries they could afford five or ten years ago are sometimes no longer possible.
+The economy has gotten better for some, but the holidays still remind working class families that luxuries they could afford five or ten years ago are sometimes no longer possible.
 Don’t let that issue go unrecognized.
-The kids are for sure noticing what’s missing, but the kids will imagine something much worse than the truth.
-In a way that makes sense for your child’s age, tell them that there is less money but that the same amount of fun, goodwill, and love remains.
-Toddlers and younger children will especially be glad for this discussion—many young children interpret fewer toys as less love.
-That’s not spoiled behavior; it’s just the way kids think.
+Kids will notice what’s missing, and in doing so may imagine something much worse than the truth.
+In a way that makes sense for your child’s age, tell them that there is less money this year, but that the same amount of fun, goodwill, and love remains.
+Toddlers and younger children will especially be glad for this conversation—many young kids interpret fewer toys as less love.
+That’s not spoiled behavior; it’s just the way young kids think.
 Helping them to remember that they are loved just as much will make a difference.
-But remember to talk to your kids in a way they can understand.
-Explaining economic problems to school-aged kids is different than explaining such matters to teens.
-Adolescents have a greater understanding of the hardships of financial pressure, and will appreciate the extent to which you involve them in nuanced and sophisticated discussions.
+But remember to talk in a way your kids can understand.
+Explaining economic problems to school-aged kids is different than explaining them to teens.
+Adolescents have a greater understanding of the hardships of financial pressure, the consequences of COVID, and will appreciate if you involve them in nuanced and sophisticated discussions.
+Ask them, despite constraints this year, how we can still maintain family closeness and holiday joy.
+And if times are tough because political discourse and disagreements, try to have conversations to clear the air; put disagreements on the table, and try to come up with reasonable solutions.
+It may initially add to the holiday stress, but holding in resentments will surface in other ways that may make matters worse.

-- Try alternative ways of giving.
+- Try alternate ways of giving.
 While many see the holidays as a time to be excessive (eating, spending), maybe there are alternatives.
-If your family is experiencing economic hardship, try picking names out of a hat, and having each family member gives another ONE gift of a certain amount.
+If your family is experiencing economic hardship, try picking names out of a hat and having each family member give that person ONE gift of a certain amount.
 This way there are fewer gifts, but perhaps greater consideration for each present given.
 This also keeps the meaning of giving front and center.
-The holidays may be better spent sharing time together rather than spending too much on too many and not taking the time to simply be with one another.
-Giving TIME is much more precious than giving GIFTS.
-Playing together is never forgotten, whereas that electronic gizmo often IS (and often breaks!).
+The holidays may be better spent sharing time together rather than spending too much and not taking the time to simply be with one another.
+Giving time is much more precious than giving gifts.
+Playing together is never forgotten – in person or online – whereas that electronic gizmo often is forgotten, eventually (and often breaks!).

 - Be aware of worsening psychological suffering.
 As we noted, psychiatric symptoms often worsen during the holidays.
 This makes sense—just as asthma worsens with dust, psychiatric symptoms worsen with stress.
-There is, however, an even more insidious stressor with the holidays.
+There is, however, an even more insidious stressor with the holidays, and as noted are compounded by the increase due to the pandemic.
 People hear nothing but messages that they are supposed to be happy.
 That message can make individuals with psychiatric conditions suffer even more if they are already not doing well.
-Help your loved ones to get the extra care they need, and don’t hesitate to call your doctor.
+Help your loved ones to get the extra care they need, and don’t hesitate to call your doctor or a helpline.
 Those calls can be life-changing and even life-saving.

 - Don’t forget those who are not there.
 Someone is always missing during the holidays.
 It may seem painful to bring up a lost one, or a family member who cannot make it home, but telling stories, watching old videos and looking at photos is always helpful in bringing the family together.
 Kids love to hear stories about family members—where they came from, what they did, what they’re doing now.
 Don’t forget that physical absence is not the same as emotional absence.